-Collaborative working relationships actions The council will: CWR A1 Engage in open and regular dialogue with our partner agencies and key stakeholders to align expectations, identify and address inefficiencies and optimise the operation of our services.
-CWR A2 Work collaboratively and develop joint work programmes with our partner agencies to integrate public transport projects and investments that align with each party's respective priorities and capabilities.
-CWR A3 Support the sharing of information and data with and between our partner agencies, operators, and relevant stakeholders to inform future planning and understand transport trends, changing demands, growth and technological change.
+Collaborative working relationships actions The council will: CWR A1 Work collaboratively and develop joint work programmes with our partner agencies to integrate public transport projects and investments that align with each party's respective priorities and capabilities.
+CWR A2 Support the sharing of information and data with and between our partner agencies, operators, and relevant stakeholders to inform future planning and understand transport trends, changing demands, growth and technological change.